VyperGroup/aero/docs/For devs only/Technical Concepts.md

 # How aero works

-## Terms you should know for proxy dev
+## Dictionary (terms you should know to be a proxy dev)

 - API interceptors - We use these in proxies, so that we can mimic the functionality of the unproxied site in our proxy.
 This works by essentially "intercepting" API calls that would otherwise reveal the identity of the site you are on.
 Interception mostly occurs with Proxy objects or sometimes methods on the Object class.
+- Proxifying - Doing API interception with the ES6 Proxy object
 - Concealers - This is a subset of API interceptors.
 These are API interceptors that prevent the origin from being detected.
 Any API interceptor that is not a concealer
+- Auto API interception - TODO: ...
+- Relay - In this codebase, relaying refers to sending messages back and forth, bouncing between multiple message channels

 ## Precedence